creativestyle/amazon-payments-advanced-doc/prerequisites.rst

 System requirements
 -------------------

-**Login and Pay with Amazon** Magento extension requires you to have a valid **Login and Pay with Amazon** account (refer to the :ref:`prerequisites-amazon-account-setup` if you don't have one yet) and a webserver running a Magento store instance with following conditions met:
+**Amazon Pay for Europe** Magento extension requires you to have a valid **Amazon Pay** account (refer to the :ref:`prerequisites-amazon-account-setup` if you don't have one yet) and a webserver running a Magento store instance with following conditions met:

 * Magento CE (1.5, 1.6, 1.7, 1.8, 1.9) or EE (1.11, 1.12, 1.13, 1.14)
 * cURL for PHP